 Capital Power’s proposed 54-megawatt (MW) Whitla Wind 3 project is located in the County of Forty Mile, Alberta, and is the third phase of Capital Power’s Whitla Wind facility.
 Whitla Wind 3 will consist of 15 Vestas V-136 3.6 MW wind turbines, the same technology in operation at Whitla Wind 1 and to be installed for Whitla Wind 2.
 Whitla Wind 3 has an estimated capital cost of $92 million and is expected to be constructed concurrently with the Whitla Wind 2 project beginning in Summer 2021 with a commercial operation date in December 2021* (based on the current project schedule).

 Whitla Wind 3 will generate carbon credits that can be used to hedge against Capital Power’s carbon compliance costs from its Alberta thermal generation facilities.
 Capital Power is in active discussions with commercial and industrial customers for renewable offtake contracts for Whitla Wind 2 and will now include Whitla Wind 3.

-Capital Power has initiated the permitting process for Whitla Wind 3 with the Alberta Electric System Operator (AESO) and anticipates filing its Alberta Utilities Commission (AUC) application this summer.
-This process involves a Participant Involvement Program (PIP) that includes consultation (where possible due to COVID-19), public notification, project‐specific mailings and open house discussions, which will be completed this summer.
+Capital Power has initiated the permitting process for Whitla Wind 3 with the Alberta Electric System Operator (AESO) and filed its Alberta Utilities Commission (AUC) application in September 2020.
+This process involved a Participant Involvement Program (PIP) that included consultation (where possible due to COVID-19), public notification, project‐specific mailings and telephone Question & Answer discussions, which were completed this summer.